 - 4.1.1.
 The Council has special responsibilities with regard to the safeguarding the character and appearance of the historic environment and heritage assets in Trafford. - 4.1.2.
 Heritage assets are defined as a building, monument, site, place, area or landscape positively identified as having a degree of significance meriting consideration in planning decisions.
 They are the valued components of the historic environment.
-They include designated assets, such as listed buildings, and non-designated heritage assets identified by the LPA during the process of decision-making or through the plan-making process. - 4.1.3.
-Proposals within these identified areas must be carefully designed to enhance and complement their distinctive qualities.
+They include designated assets, such as listed buildings and conservation areas, and non-designated heritage assets identified by the LPA during the process of decision-making or through the plan-making process. - 4.1.3.
+Proposals within these identified areas must be carefully designed to enhance and complement their distinctive qualities, and to take account of their settings.
 This means that higher standards will be applied by the Council in these areas.
-It is recommended that early advice is sought for proposals that are in connection with a listed building, conservation area or a designated or non-designated heritage asset. - 4.1.4.
+It is recommended that early advice is sought for proposals that are in connection with listed buildings, conservation areas and other designated/ non-designated heritage assets. - 4.1.4.
 If your property falls within a Conservation Area, your proposal may require additional permission such as Conservation Area Consent.
 For example, consent can be required to demolish a section of a building or remove a front boundary wall.
 You should also consult the relevant guidelines for the respective conservation area. - 4.1.5.
-If your property is a Listed Building, you may require Listed Building Consent for any internal or external works to the building.
+If your property is a Listed Building, you will likely require Listed Building Consent for any internal or external works to the building.
 It is advisable that you discuss any proposal in connection with a listed building with the LPA prior to submitting an application.

 4.2.
-Houses in the Countryside
+Houses in the Countryside and Green Belt